rEwaRd-kayz/Flashcard-app/README.md

 # Flashcard-app
 This is for students.
-This project will help students create their flashcards.
+This website will help students create their flashcards.